Fort Delaware

 Fort Delaware, DE (Prisoners who were held in the Fort Delaware Dungeon are still suffering there as spirits.
 Some spirits think that they are still incarcerated and want to be free).

-Mansfield Reformatory, OH (Inmates who died at the hands of others still think that they are still serving time).
+Mansfield Reformatory, OH (Inmates who died at the hands of others still think they are still serving time).

 MANIFESTATIONS